-During university she worked as an intern for National Geographic’s Big Cats Initiative where she fell even more in love with research and work being done in the field, on the front-line.
-Jo made it her life’s goal to work on carnivore conservation in Africa.
-After college, she worked with the North Dakota Game and Fish Department through Frostburg State University doing home range assessment surveys for mesocarnivores.
-Her love of big cats sent her on the zoo career path where so worked for four years as a big cat and lead ungulate zookeeper at Nemacolin Woodland Resort’s Zoo and then at the Pittsburgh Zoo in Pennsylvania, USA.
+During university, I worked as an intern for National Geographic’s Big Cats Initiative and fell even more in love with research and the work being done in the field, on the front-line.
+After university, I worked with the North Dakota Game and Fish Department through Frostburg State University doing home range assessment surveys for mesocarnivores.
+It was an incredible experience with long days working out in the field searching for signs of North America river otters while trekking up and down riverbanks by foot or coursing through the water via canoe.
+But it was not Africa.

 Reality hit and I needed a job that was going to pay the bills.
 My love of big cats sent me on the zoo career path where I worked for four years as a big cat and lead ungulate zookeeper at the Pittsburgh Zoo and PPG Aquarium in Pennsylvania.
 I would start my days hearing the resident lions, Ajani and Razi roar and made dear friends with a giraffe named Lewis.
 It was incredible, but it was not Africa.
 Every guest speaker and visitor we had from NGOs in Africa captivated me and reminded me that I still had to follow my calling.
 And then it happened.

 I jumped at the opportunity when I was offered to move to Namibia to work for the Cheetah Conservation Fund as the assistant operations manager.
 Three weeks after being offered the position, I was on a plane on my way to move to a continent that I had only seen on the television and in my dreams.
 From the moment I landed that very first time, I knew that I have arrived exactly where I have always belonged.

 One of my favourite quotes that I heard while living in Namibia, and it could never be more true.